Intro

 Correlation between SN-driven outflows and galaxy properties

 2. Correlations between Mg II and Lyα properties in galaxies from the Low-redshift Lyman Continuum Survey (LzLCS).
+LzLCSMg IILyαLyC Escape Question: Can Mg II help trace the escape of Ly\(\alpha\) and Lyman continuum (LyC) photons from star-forming galaxies?
+Approach: We compared Mg II and Ly\(\alpha\) properties in galaxies from the Low-redshift Lyman Continuum Survey (LzLCS).
+The left panel compares the net equivalent widths of Mg II and Ly\(\alpha\), while the right panel compares their escape fractions.
 Galaxies with Mg II in emission are shown as solid symbols, while those with non-emission features (e.g., P-Cygni profiles or absorption) are represented as open symbols.
-The left panel compares the net equivalent widths of Mg II and Ly\(\alpha\), while the right panel compares their escape fractions.
-In both cases, we observe a strong correlation, consistent with the resonant scattering nature of Mg II and Ly\(\alpha\) lines.
+Takeaway: In both cases, we observe a strong correlation, consistent with the resonant scattering nature of Mg II and Ly\(\alpha\) lines.
 These findings indicate that Mg II can serve as a valuable tracer of ionizing photon escape in galaxies that leak Ly\(\alpha\) and Lyman continuum (LyC) radiation.
 For more details, see Xu et al. 2023b.

 Correlation between Mg II and Lyα lines in LzLCS